ARE YOU WORKING? IF SO, ARE YOU ELIGIBLE FOR DISABILITY BENEFITS?

 WORKING AND APPLYING FOR SSD BENEFITS

 Many people think they can work and still be paid benefits.
 However, this is simply not true.
 The SSA has a specific amount of money that you can earn on a monthly basis.
 If you earn over that amount, then you are working SGA.
-Therefore, you cannot receive SSD benefits.
-Work makes you unable to file an application and to receive both SSDI and SSI benefits.
-People who are working and also getting an SSDI check are committing a crime.
+Therefore, you cannot receive SSDI and SSI benefits.
+Work makes you unable to file an application and to receive both benefits.
+People who work and receive an SSDI check are breaking the law.
 Social Security benefits are for people who cannot work and are likely to never work again.

 Working a few hours a week should not hurt your chances of being paid benefits.
-However, if you work for a longer period of time, your attorney will need to argue for the judge to apply the rules of an unsuccessful work attempt.
+However, if you work for a longer period of time, then your attorney will need to ask the judge to apply the rules of an unsuccessful work attempt.

-OUR LAW FIRM CAN HELP YOU WIN YOUR BENEFITS
+OUR LAW FIRM CAN HELP YOU WIN YOUR SSD BENEFITS

-At our law office, we help our clients apply for SSDI and SSI benefits.
+At our law office, we help our clients file an application for SSDI and SSI benefits.
 Also, we appeal SSA’s denials.
-If you need to apply for benefits, then you can do so online at Social Security’s website.
+If you need to apply for benefits, then you can do so on the Social Security’s website.
 It doesn’t matter where you live in the country, the above table applies to you.

-If you have questions about work and your benefits, then contact our office.
+If you have questions about work and your SSD benefits, then contact our office.
 We will answer your questions for free.
 Also, we offer a free review of your case.
 Additionally, we do not charge an attorney fee unless we win your benefits.
-If we don’t win, you don’t have to pay an attorney fee.
-If you need SSD benefits or SSI benefits, then contact Cannon Disability Law.
+If we don’t win, then you don’t have to pay an attorney fee.
+If you need SSDI benefits or SSI benefits, then contact our law firm.

-IF YOU ARE NO LONGER WORKING, FILE FOR SSD BENEFITS
+IF YOU CAN’T WORK, THEN FILE FOR SSD BENEFITS

 - Send you the paperwork you need to become our client